 Change the Background Color for Text and Sticker Posts on Instagram Stories

-The last type of post that you might want a custom colored background for is a text post.
-Adding text over a pretty photo is a standard IG Story format, but sometimes you just want your words to stand on their own.
+The last type of post that you might want a custom colored background for is a text or sticker post.
+Adding text or one of the interactive Instagram Story stickers over a pretty photo is a standard IG Story format, but sometimes you just want your words to stand on their own.
 Or maybe you're doing a quick Q&A and don't want to dig through your Camera Roll for background photos.
 You can even use this kind of background to add multiple photos to one Story.

 Whatever your reasoning, Instagram has a Story setting for theses kinds of posts: "Create."
 Unfortunately, this setting only comes with seven background color options: white, black, orange, magenta, purple, blue-green, and rainbow.